makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP11.md

 For the polling and executive processes, we aim to improve templates and voting portal user-interface to deliver information in the most intuitive and consumable way possible to voters.

-For the signalling process we want to improve accessibility and guidelines to make this process simple and easy for governance participants to use effectively.
+For the signaling process, we want to improve accessibility and guidelines to make this process simple and easy for governance participants to use effectively.

 We've also noticed some opportunities for improvement in time management and prioritization within GovAlpha, and we will be making an effort to make improvements here as well.
 Our aim is to ensure that our time is spent effectively and that deliverables are met consistently and with high quality.